 17.1 Organization In Good Standing

-BCCKOP is a corporation duly organized, validly subsisting and in good standing under the laws of the State of Texas, and has all the requisite corporate power and authority to execute and deliver this Agreement, to consummate the transactions contemplated hereby and to perform all the terms and conditions hereof to be performed by it.
+BCCKOP is a corporation duly organized, validly subsisting and in good standing under the laws of the State of Texas, is fully qualified to operate in the State of Colorado and has all the requisite corporate power and authority to execute and deliver this Agreement, to consummate the transactions contemplated hereby and to perform all the terms and conditions hereof to be performed by it.

 17.2 Authorization of Agreement and Enforceability

-BCCKOP has taken all necessary corporate action to authorize the execution and delivery of this Agreement, the performance by it of all terms and conditions hereof to be performed by it and the consummation of the transactions contemplated hereby.
+BCCKOP has taken all necessary corporate action to authorize (i) the execution and delivery of this Agreement, (ii) the performance by it of all terms and conditions herein to be performed by it, and (iii) the consummation of the transactions contemplated hereby.
 Upon execution and delivery, this Agreement shall constitute the legal, valid and binding obligation of BCCKOP, enforceable in accordance with its terms, except to the extent that enforceability may be limited by bankruptcy, insolvency, moratorium or other similar laws presently or hereafter in effect relating to or affecting the enforcement of creditors' rights generally and by general principles of equity (regardless of whether enforcement is considered in a proceeding in equity or at law).

 17.3 No Violation or Consents